GaijinEntertainment/go-exhaustruct/README.md

 - it is at least **2.5+ times faster**, due to better algorithm;
 - can receive `include` and/or `exclude` patterns;
+- allows to mark fields as optional (not required to be filled on struct init), via field tag `exhaustruct:"optional"`;
 - expects received patterns to be RegExp, therefore this package is not api-compatible with `exhaustivestruct`.

 ### Installation